Tommy Robinson: Activities since 2014

-In September 2025, British singer and songwriter Labi Siffre issued a cease and desist order against Robinson, over his use of his song "(Something Inside) So Strong" at a rally, saying: "Anybody who knows me... will know the joke of them using the work of a positive atheist, homosexual black artist as apparently representative of their movement."

 In October 2025, some Metropolitan Police officers were suspended for allegedly supporting Robinson's anti-Muslim stance.

+In January 2026, Robinson met Italian far-right politician and Deputy Prime Minister of Italy Matteo Salvini.

+In February 2026, Robinson was reported to have left the UK following alleged threats against him in an Islamic State publication.
+It is believed Robinson was informed by the Bedfordshire Police of the threat by the ISIS group.
+Robinson had travelled to Washington, D.C., and visited the United States Department of State, where he had met with Joe Rittenhouse, a senior adviser to the U.S. Department of State, and Randy Fine, a U.S. Representative from Florida.

+On 1 June 2026, he addressed a crowd outside Southampton central police station at a "Justice for Henry Nowak" protest, following the sentencing of Vickrum Digwa, found guilty of Nowak's murder.

-Communication with Finsbury Park mosque attacker
+2017 Communication with Finsbury Park mosque attacker

 It was revealed in court that the perpetrator of the 2017 Finsbury Park mosque terrorist attack had subscribed to email updates from Robinson's website and read Robinson's tweets in the lead-up to the attack.
 Robinson's tweet mocking people for responding to terrorism with the phrase "don't look back in anger" was found in the note at the scene of the attack.
 An email from Robinson's account to the attacker Darren Osborne shortly before read, "Dear Darren, you know about the terrible crimes committed against [name redacted] of Sunderland.
 Police let the suspects go ... why?
 It is because the suspects are refugees from Syria and Iraq.
 It's a national outrage ..."
 Another email read, "There is a nation within a nation forming just beneath the surface of the UK.
 It is a nation built on hatred, on violence and on Islam."

 Robinson responded on Twitter to the attack, writing "The mosque where the attack happened tonight has a long history of creating terrorists & radical jihadists & promoting hate & segregation" and, "I'm not justifying it, I've said many times if government or police don't sort these centres of hate they will create monsters as seen tonight."
 Robinson's statements were widely criticised in the media as inciting hatred.
 Appearing the next morning on Good Morning Britain, Robinson held up the Quran and described it as a "violent and cursed book".
 The host, Piers Morgan, accused him of "stirring up hatred like a bigoted lunatic", and Robinson's appearance drew a number of complaints to Ofcom.

 Commander Dean Haydon of Scotland Yard's counter-terrorism command said that online material from Robinson had played a "significant role" in how Osborne was radicalised and "brainwashed".
 Mark Rowley, the outgoing assistant commissioner of the Metropolitan Police and the UK's most senior counter-terrorism officer said that there is "no doubt" that material posted online by people including Robinson drove the Finsbury Park terror attacker to targeting Muslims.
 In response, Robinson said, "I'm gonna find Mark Rowley."